 - 4. What if the infection goes untreated?

 - 5. How is infection diagnosed and treated?

 - 6. Are there any mesh products more prone to infection?

 - 7. Should I contact a personal injury lawyer?

-Below are seven common signs of infection to look out for if you have had hernia repair surgery.
+Below are seven common signs of infection to look out for if you have had hernia mesh repair surgery.

 When a hernia mesh medical device causes an infection, the patient’s body temperature may rise in an attempt to kill off the bad bacteria.
 The body’s white blood cells produce chemicals called pyrogens to bind with the brain’s hypothalamus — which regulates body temperature.

 It is normal for body temperature to fluctuate throughout the day.
 But a persistent fever above 100.4 is a cause for concern.

-After surgery, the site of the area where the operation occurred is always going to feel a bit sore.
+After surgery, the site of the area where the implantation operation occurred is always going to feel a bit sore.
 But if that tenderness also becomes swollen and/or painful, it could mean the abdomen is inflamed.

 Many mesh products use or used Polypropylene.
 This is a synthetic resin known to cause inflammation, which can lead to serious complications.